 - 2. Notice where there is low pressure and where the front is on the snowfall map.
-Remember that the storm came from the west, so it moved over the areas on the west side of the map before it got to this location. - Circle locations on the snowfall map where there was little or no snow. shown in gray on the snowfall map - Why do you think these locations didn't get much/any snow?

-They are too far away from the area of low pressure.
+Remember that the storm came from the west, so it moved over the areas on the west side of the map before it got to this location. - Circle locations on the snowfall map where there was little or no snow. - Why do you think these locations didn't get much/any snow? - 3.
+Name the locations that you think are too far from the storm to get much snow.